 If you have a sore throat, your doctor will look into your mouth for:

 - white patches or streaks on your tonsils

 Most of the time, strep will give you a sore throat, headache, stomachache, and fever.
 It probably won't give you a runny nose or cough.

 To be sure you have strep throat, your doctor may do one or two tests:

 First, they can do a rapid strep test to check for strep bacteria.
 The doctor rubs a cotton swab over the back of your throat.
 Then, the doctor can find out in a few minutes if you have strep throat.

 If the first test doesn't prove anything, your doctor might do a longer test called a throat culture.
 Again, the doctor will use a cotton swab.
 The results are usually available within a couple of days.

 How Can I Get Better?

 If you have strep throat, your doctor will give you an antibiotic, a medicine that kills bacteria.
-To make sure the bacteria go away completely and don't spread to other parts of your body, you must finish all of the medicine.
+To make sure the bacteria go away completely and don't spread to other parts of your body, you must finish all the medicine.
 Your doctor will have you take the pills or liquid for 10 days.

-It's really important to take all 10 days of the medicine to make sure all the bad bacteria are gone.
+Be sure to take all 10 days of the medicine to make sure all the bad bacteria are gone.
 If you don't, you could get sick all over again.